SyncholisticMG/gh/chapter2/workspace.md

 all of the *I am*s that are a part of your great hall of Akashic Records.

 Q: Would you be treading on someone’s journey if you sent out your precognitive workforce to help them in a co-creational way?
 There’s always a fine line where too much is too much.
-If the other being has no precognition or any form of understanding of what a precognitive workforce is then you will be stepping on their journey unless it is an infant or a young child who hasn’t formed an *I am* yet.
+If the other being has no precognition or any form of understanding of what a precognitive workforce is then you will be stepping on their journey unless it's an infant or a young child who hasn’t formed an *I am* yet.
 Most children don’t fully form the *I am* until puberty when their thymus gland creates 300 new forms of chemicals that suddenly floods the body to create puberty itself which solidifies the *I am* technology as a time-space equation.

 Q: So where would they send out their precognitive workforce from,